 Toroni is a place for a relaxing holiday.
 Its beach strip is long, wide and sandy but the water goes deep suddenly.
 Like Vourvourou, Toroni has no separate center, square or main street - the hotels and restaurants are scattered around.
 The nearest campsite is in Porto Koufo.

-highlights: resort village with hotels and restaurants, sandy beach, place in Sithonia, Halkidiki Region
+highlights: resort village with hotels and restaurants, sandy beach, village in Sithonia, Halkidiki